carlosmarte23/bootcamp-fullstack-js/02-react/notes.md

 - Use useEffect to trigger the search when the input value changes after a debounce delay.

 🟢 Completed on December 25th, 2025.

+### 3. Sync form values with the URL and vice versa

+- Change URL when filters changes.
+- Change Url when page changes.
+- When refresh, get values from URL and set them to the form.

+This way we can use the URL as a single source of truth for the form values.

+🟡 In progress, last updated on December 25th, 2025.